 Sometimes I question why I review Hallmark movies; at times it seems like the definition in futility because anyone who would choose to watch a Hallmark movie is likely to know how it is going to play out even before they start to watch.
 And "Always and Forever" is no different as we are in that "Back to You and Me" territory where high school sweethearts end up in their home town at the same time and of course those "first love" feelings are still there.
-But of course there are some obligatory bumps in the road from a boyfriend to careers as well as interfering family members such as a mum who likes the current boyfriend whilst the son isn't keen on him.
+But of course there are a few obligatory bumps in the road from a boyfriend to careers as well as interfering family members, such as a mum, who likes the current boyfriend whilst the son isn't keen on him.
 Everything in "Always and Forever" is typical and I can't find one thing to tell you which strikes me as being out of the ordinary.